SEPA Secure payments using Checkout

 The invoice URL may also be used in an iFrame.
 Please check [this](https://docs.xgateway.tech/miscellaneous/iframe-setup) page for detailed instructions on the iFrame setup.

-The invoice creation API validates the amount value.
+The invoice creation API validates the amount value.&#x20;

 An invoice will not be created, if the amount exceeds the limits.

-When a customer makes a deposit using a cryptocurrency, XGateway detects the transaction and sends a deposit callback to the merchant.
-Below is an example of such a callback.
-For detailed information, please visit this page.
+When a customer makes a deposit, XGateway detects the transaction and sends a deposit callback to the merchant.
+Please visit[ this page](https://docs.xgateway.tech/miscellaneous/how-to-process-the-callback/transaction-callback-for-deposit-and-withdraw) for further information about the callbacks.&#x20;

 Callbacks for Withdraw requests will be sent to the same URL.
 Make sure to properly filter callbacks by type.